saori-eth/hyperfy/docs/ref/Particles.md

 Radial velocity helps push particles away from the center.
 Optional.

+### `.rateOverDistance`: Number

+Emits particles based on the distance moved since the last frame.
+This is useful for things like contrails or dust left behind by moving objects.

 ### `.sizeOverLife`: String

 Optional, allows particles to change size over their lifetime.
 This property is a string as it supports the following syntax: